Choosing the Best Ketamine Treatment: IV vs Injection vs Spravato

 The effects of IV ketamine are usually noticeable during or immediately after the session, making it ideal for those seeking quick relief.

-8. Standardized Protocols
+8. Flexible Protocols

-Cons of IV Ketamine:
+Cons of IV Ketamine Infusions

-1. Invasive Procedure
+1. IV Ketamine Requires an Invasive Procedure

 Requires the placement of an IV line, which can be uncomfortable for people with needle phobias or hard-to-access veins.
 This can also increase anxiety for some patients.

-2. More Expensive Than Injections
+2. IV Ketamine Costs More Than Injections

 That’s due to the need for specialized equipment and trained staff (including a clinician or anesthesiologist).